matt70iu/gifts_den_v1/README.md

 - Name Z to A

 - This will drastically improve user experience enabling them to find the product they're looking for much quicker.

+### Features for future implementation

+- Would like to reintroduce the ratings system, but integrated with the the reviews feature.
+As it previously stood, ratings could not be altered by the user, hense I felt it was better to remove it for now.

+- A contact us page form would be useful to both user and administrator, saving the need for the user to send an email.

+## Technologies used

+- Python

+- Django

+- HTML

+- CSS

+- Javascript

+- Gitpod (to build project)

+- Heroku, Githib and Amazon S3 (for deployment)

+- Microsoft visual studio code (to work on project while offline)

+## Testing

+I have completed a seperate test file [here](TESTING.md) which goes through all manual testing completed for this project.

+### Validator testing